lmullen/CV/scholarship.md

 Aquinas," paper presented at the annual meeting of the South Carolina Historical Association, March 2006.

-# Public and open-access writing

-## writings in service to the public
+# Writings in service to the public and profession

 "Faith-based Tolerance" in *The Brandeis Hoot*, December 3, 2010.

-## writings in service to the profession

 Regular contributor to ProfHacker, a *Chronicle of Higher Education* blog, <http://chronicle.com/blogs/profhacker/author/lmullen>